Ron Simmons

+Ronald K. Simmons (born May 15, 1958) is an American former professional wrestler and football player.
+He is best known for his tenures in WWE and World Championship Wrestling (WCW).
+Prior to becoming a professional wrestler, Simmons played football as a defensive tackle in the National Football League (NFL), Canadian Football League (CFL) and United States Football League (USFL) for four seasons during the 1980s.

+Simmons played college football for the Florida State Seminoles and was recognized as an All-American.
+He played professionally for the NFL's Cleveland Browns, the CFL's Ottawa Rough Riders and the USFL's Tampa Bay Bandits.

-Ronald Simmons (born May 15, 1958) is an American retired professional wrestler and football player.
-He performed for World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW) under his real name, and in the World Wrestling Federation / World Wrestling Entertainment (WWF/E) under both his real name and the ring names Faarooq Asaad (sometimes spelled Asad) and Faarooq (sometimes spelled Farooq).
+Simmons performed for World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW) under his real name, and in the World Wrestling Federation / World Wrestling Entertainment (WWF/E) under both his real name and the ring names Faarooq Asaad (sometimes spelled Asad) and Faarooq (sometimes spelled Farooq).
 In WCW, Simmons was a one-time WCW World Heavyweight Champion; as the first African American to win the title, he is recognized by WWE as the first Black world champion in professional wrestling history.
 He was also a one-time WCW World Tag Team Champion with Butch Reed and a one-time WCW United States Tag Team Champion with Big Josh.
 He was one of the most prominent stars in the WWF in the early Attitude Era.
 In the WWF, he was a three-time WWF Tag Team Champion with Bradshaw as one half of the Acolytes Protection Agency.
-Simmons was a sporadic world title contender between ECW and the WWF, and led stable The Nation of Domination in the latter promotion.
+Simmons was a sporadic world title contender between ECW and the WWF, and led the Nation of Domination stable in the latter promotion.
 He was inducted into the WWE Hall of Fame Class of 2012.

-Prior to becoming a professional wrestler, Simmons was an American college and pro football player who was a defensive tackle in the National Football League (NFL), Canadian Football League (CFL) and United States Football League (USFL) for four seasons during the 1980s.
-He played college football for Florida State University and was recognized as an All-American.
-He played professionally for the NFL's Cleveland Browns, the CFL's Ottawa Rough Riders and the USFL's Tampa Bay Bandits.

 Football career

 College career

 Ron Simmons was considered one of Florida State's greatest recruiting victories when he signed out of high school.
-Simmons played four years (1977–1980) as a defensive nose guard at FSU under coach Bobby Bowden (whom Simmons described as "a second father"), earning Consensus All-America honors in 1979 and 1980.
+Simmons played four years (1977–1980) as a defensive nose guard at FSU under coach Bobby Bowden (whom Simmons described as "a second father"), earning consensus All-American honors in 1979 and 1980.
 The Seminoles were 39–8 during Simmons's years at the school, finishing in the Associated Press Top 20 three times ('77, '79 and '80), and earning back-to-back Orange Bowl trips after Simmons's junior and senior seasons.

 In 1979 Simmons finished ninth in the Heisman voting behind the winner, Charles White of USC.
 In 1988, Simmons's jersey (number 50) was retired by FSU, the third time a number has been retired in school history.
 Simmons was inducted into the Orange Bowl Hall of Fame for his accomplishments while playing at Florida State, and he was elected to the College Football Hall of Fame in 2008.